HKUDS/GraphGPT/README.md

 | [huggingface.co/datasets/Jiabin99/GraphGPT-eval-instruction](https://huggingface.co/datasets/Jiabin99/GraphGPT-eval-instruction) | We release all instruction dataset for our evaluation.       |
 | [huggingface.co/datasets/Jiabin99/All_pyg_graph_data](https://huggingface.co/datasets/Jiabin99/All_pyg_graph_data) | We merge all utilized graph data.                            |

+- [x] [2023.10.28]📢📢For the Chinese version of the explanation, please refer to this [article](https://mp.weixin.qq.com/s/rvKTFdCk719Q6hT09Caglw).

 - [x] [2023.10.26]🔥🔥Release our utilized Instruction data.

 - [x] [2023.10.26]🔥🔥Release checkpoints of our GraphGPT and pre-trained graph encoder.